Skip to main content Skip to office menu Skip to footer

 Subcommittee on Employee Relations

-The Subcommittee on Employee Relations (SER) assists the legislature by monitoring collective bargaining agreements for state employees and providing interim approval of compensation plans for unrepresented employees in the executive branch.
+The Subcommittee on Employee Relations (SER) assists the legislature by monitoring collective bargaining agreements for state employees and compensation plans for unrepresented employees in the executive branch.
 It also monitors the state civil service system and can make recommendations regarding the collective bargaining process.
 (Minnesota Statutes 3.855)

 State Employee Negotiations